There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Diagnosis of Closed Comedones?

-If an inflamed, angry-red pimple is the skincare similar to a scream, a closed comedone is a threatening whisper.
+If an inflamed, angry-red pimple is the skincare, like a scream, a closed comedones is a threatening whisper.
 Seemingly unpoppable and headless, closed comedones are white or skin-colored bumps that gradually build beneath the skin’s surface until they are large enough to be visible in profile.

 The identification of lesions diagnoses whiteheads or closed comedones.
-They appear most often on the chin, forehead and cheeks.
+They appear most often on the chin, forehead, and cheeks.
 There are no specific tests to confirm it.
-A doctor or dermatologist will examine your skin under a magnifying glass to confirm their presence.
+A doctor or dermatologist will examine your skin under a magnifying glass to verify their presence.

 How to Get Rid of Closed Comedones?

-Minor modifications in your daily routine and lifestyle can help you get rid of whiteheads and prevent them in the future.
+Minor modifications in your daily routine and lifestyle can help you eliminate whiteheads and prevent them in the future.